flama-purklin/CapstoneGroup5/DOCUMENTATION/CHARACTER-SPAWNING.md

 *   **Inspector Assignments:** `NPCManager` has its `availableAnimContainers` array correctly assigned.
 *   **Script Errors:** Previous `NullReferenceException` errors and warnings related to missing components/references are resolved.
 *   **Spawn Point Selection:** `TrainLayoutManager.GetSpawnPointInCar` correctly identifies central anchors (e.g., "Anchor (3, 7)") and finds valid NavMesh points near them.
-*   **Initial Placement:** Debug logs confirm `NPCManager.SpawnNPCInCar` successfully warps NPCs to the correct central NavMesh point (`agent.isOnNavMesh` is true immediately after warp).
-*   **[CORE ISSUE] Position Corruption & Glitchy Movement:** Despite correct initial placement, NPCs are observed visually spawning/snapping to the edge of the train car (often with a flipped positive X coordinate).
-Debug logs confirm their position is correct immediately after warp and at the start of `NPCMovement.IdleState`, but becomes incorrect (X flipped) by the time `MovementState` starts or shortly after.
-This leads to:
-    *   Erratic "spasming" or "pulling back" movement as they try to pathfind from an invalid location.
-    *   Frequent `NPCMovement (...): Failed to find valid NavMesh point near...
-Returning to Idle.` warnings, as pathfinding fails from the corrupted position.
-*   **[Ruled Out Causes]:**
-    *   Incorrect `NPCAnimContainer` assignment.
-    *   Missing `NPCAnimManager` component or its internal references.
-    *   `BillboardEffect` component interference (disabling it didn't fix the flip).
-    *   Animation system calls during movement (disabling them didn't fix the flip).
-    *   `NavMeshAgent.updatePosition = false` (caused NPCs to disappear).
-    *   Simple `NavMesh.SamplePosition` failures during initial spawn (logs show it succeeds).
-    *   Incorrect anchor selection logic in `TrainLayoutManager` (logs show correct anchor is chosen).
+*   **Initial Placement:** NPCs are placed correctly near the center of their designated car using direct transform assignment.
+*   **[RESOLVED] Position Corruption & Glitchy Movement:** The previous issue where NPCs would snap to the edge of the NavMesh or have their X coordinate flipped upon stopping movement or starting idle has been resolved.
+    *   **Cause:** The issue stemmed from `NPCAnimManager.cs` modifying the `transform.root.localScale` to visually flip the sprite.
+This interfered with the `NavMeshAgent`'s internal position calculations, causing it to believe it was off-mesh or in an invalid state when movement stopped, resulting in the snap to the nearest edge.
+    *   **Fix:** The `NPCAnimManager` script was modified to apply the scale flip only to the child `sprite.transform.localScale` instead of the root transform.
+This isolates the visual flip from the NavMeshAgent's positioning logic.
+*   **Movement:** NPCs now correctly navigate the NavMesh, stop, idle, and resume movement without position corruption.
 *   **[Remaining Warning] `NPCAnimManager ...
-Awake: 'anims' ... is null`:** This warning persists due to script execution order (`Awake` vs. `SetAnimContainer` call).
-It is considered cosmetic now as the container *is* assigned correctly later.
+Awake: 'anims' ... is null`:** This warning persists due to script execution order (`Awake` runs before `SetAnimContainer` is called by `NPCManager`).
+It is considered cosmetic as the container *is* assigned correctly later, preventing runtime errors.

-## 5. Troubleshooting / Next Steps
+## 5. Known Issues / Future Considerations

-1.  **Investigate Position Corruption:** The primary goal is to find what modifies the NPC's `transform.position` (specifically flipping the X coordinate) *after* `NPCManager.SpawnNPCInCar` successfully warps it, but *before* or *during* the initial execution of `NPCMovement` coroutines.
-Possible causes:
-    *   **Script Execution Order:** Another script's `Awake`, `OnEnable`, or `Start` modifying the transform.
-    *   **Physics Interaction:** Immediate physics update conflict with `Rigidbody` or colliders after warp.
-    *   **NavMeshAgent Internal State:** An issue with how the agent handles its position immediately after `Warp`.
-    *   **Parenting Side Effects:** Unlikely, but the parenting to `characterContainer` could have a frame-delay issue.
-2.  **Interactive Debugging:** Requires using the Unity Editor's debugger or frame-by-frame stepping to pinpoint the exact moment and script causing the position change after the initial warp.
-Inspecting `Transform` and `NavMeshAgent` properties during stepping is crucial.
-3.  **Component Isolation:** Systematically disable other components on the `NPC.prefab` (e.g., `Rigidbody`, `Character.cs`) to see if the position flip stops.
+*   The cosmetic `NPCAnimManager` Awake warning could be resolved by ensuring `SetAnimContainer` is called before the first frame where `anims` might be accessed (e.g., by adjusting script execution order or initialization timing), but it's low priority as it doesn't break functionality.
+*   Ensure the `NPC.prefab` hierarchy remains consistent (i.e., the `SpriteRenderer` used for flipping stays as a child of the root object containing the `NavMeshAgent`).